jpedro/jpedro.github.io/bash-dispatch.md

 Bash as a language is horrible.

 The weird syntax reeks of historical hacks on top of each other.
-Unfortunately, until a better shell language is wide-spread we are stuck with it.
+Unfortunately, until a better shell is wide-spread we are stuck with it.
 PowerShell does a good job using objects.

 On the plus side, it's everywhere and it's easy to get started.
 You just throw all shell commands into a file.
 As time goes by, you always add more cruft, like conditionals, loops and functions.

-I'm tired of using `case` to select the correct subcommand to run from the first argument.
-Something like this:
+I grew particularly tired of using `case` to select the correct subcommand / function to run from the first argument.
+Something like
+this:

 ```bash
 #!/usr/bin/env bash